stigwue/stigwue/README.md

 ## Others

 I write.
-No, I am not going to tell you my pseudonym but [The Boolean Life](https://boolean.substack.com) has a few thoughts I sometimes catch myself expressing to friends.
+No, I am not going to tell you my pseudonym, yet.

 Oh, here's a [bio on Twitter (@stigwue)](https://twitter.com/stigwue/status/1241291765954600960?s=20).